itz-me-zappex/flux/README.md

   - Anything else what unmentioned above.

 ### Configuration example
+Tip: Use `--focus` or `--pick` option to obtain info about process in usable for configuration way from focused window or by picking it respectively.

 #### Long examples
 ```ini
 ; Example using freezing as that is single player game